Rade58/shaders_intro/README.md

 Well, as a varying, that can be interpolated color (**a mix between colors**) value of the single fragment that is somwhere "on the surface" that is formed between all of these vertices positioned earlier by the Vertex shader executions

 ![graph](/notes_images/Screenshot%20from%202024-10-30%2020-00-39.png)

+# ShaderMaterial and RawShaderMaterial

+First will have some code added to it automatically, second will have nothing, and we are using second one.